-Create your FreeConference.com account and get access to free features including video & screen sharing, call scheduling, automated email invitations & reminders, and more!
+Create your FreeConference.com account and get access to everything you need for your business or organization to hit the ground running, like video and screen sharing, call scheduling, automated email invitations, reminders, and more.

 Wow.
 Where to start?
 Several weeks have passed, but it feels like it was yesterday…… Read more →

 I love my family.
 I really do!
 But to be honest, they can be a little… “difficult” would be the most polite word, I suppose.
 Each has their own little quirks and foibles, and I couldn’t imagine a world without them.
 One recent incident really cemented all that I love and all that frustrates me to no end.
 Allow me to elaborate:… Read more →

 Technology is often taken for granted.
 It is often forgotten just how helpful it can be in everyday life.
 People often think of all of the potential frustrations and inconveniences technology can cause without considering the benefits it can provide, since it has become a regular part of their lives.
 Even the most helpful technologies can be thought of resentfully, no matter how useful they are.… Read more →